tikk3r/flocs/index.md

 layout: home
 nav_order: 1
 ---
 This page documents my [LOFAR containers], very creatively named "Frits' LoFAR Containers" or FLoCs.
 These containers package a collection of common LOFAR software that is used for imaging science with both Dutch and international array.
-Pre built containers are publicly available through a webdav hosted on [SURF].
+Pre-built containers are publicly available through a webdav hosted on [SURF].
+For instructions on running a pipeline, for example, see [Using the containers](https://tikk3r.github.io/flocs/docs/using-containers.html#pipeline-use)

 # Latest containers